misdwss/punjab-mgramseva/frontend/mgramseva/README.md

 ## Commands for flutter
 - **flutter run** : Command to run the app
+- **flutter run --no-enable-impeller** : Command to run the app on mac virtual machine without GPU Passthrough
 - **flutter build web** : Command to build web
 - **flutter build apk --release** : Command to build the apk of the application